naobservatory/mgs-pipeline/README.md

     [bucket]/
       [study id]/
-         metadata.tsv
          raw/
          cleaned/
          processed/

 In cases where the data comes from the SRA, the study ID is the SRA accession.
 For example, "PRJNA729801" for the Rothman 2021 data.

-The `metadata.tsv` file is tab-separated, where the first column is the sample id and the remaining columns are study-specific.
-For data we downloaded from the SRA the sample ID is the SRA accession.
-For example, "SRR14530767" for the 2020-08-11 HTP sample in the Rothman 2021 data.
-The scripts used to create the metadata file should be checked into this repo under `studies/[accession]/`.

 Files under `raw/` have the contents as we received them, but have been renamed to `[sampleID].fasta.gz`.
 For paired-end data there will be two files,